COVID-19: guidance for commissioners and providers of hostel services for people experiencing homelessness and rough sleeping

 Providing care after death

-In the case of a suspected or confirmed COVID-19 related death, please refer to the guidance for care of the deceased.
+Should someone die while staying in a hostel due to a suspected or confirmed COVID-19 related death, please refer to the guidance for care of the deceased.

 Other sources of information

-Other sector guidance and collections that commissioners and providers of services to people experiencing homelessness and rough sleeping might find useful include:
+Other sector guidance and collections that commissioners, and providers of services to people experiencing homelessness and rough sleeping, might find useful include:

 - COVID-19: provision of night shelters